xml

 // Delete an XML file (idempotent: an already-absent path is a no-op)

-There is no append mode: appending a serialized fragment to an XML file produces multiple root elements and an invalid document.
-Read the file in read mode, mutate the parsed object, and write it back instead.
+There is no append option: appending a serialized fragment to an XML file produces multiple root elements and an invalid document.
+Read the file with .enrich(), mutate the parsed object, and write it back instead.

 Transformer Options (when no path provided):